pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

     - processing: crushed

 No duplicates.
-Access fields as result.amount.base.quantity, result.amount.mod, result.food, etc.
+Access fields as `result.amount.base.quantity`, `result.amount.mod`, `result.food`, etc.

 #### 2011-03-05 06:57:56 - cmurphycode
 That works like a charm!
 Thank you!

 I like that shorthand for resultName- seems a little like magic at first, but I think I see how it works, now.

 Seems like the missing piece was the Group.
 That, and not naming the base pieces until they are referenced as part of a larger item, is really slick!